Circular motion: Uniform circular motion

-In physics, uniform circular motion describes the motion of a body traversing a circular path at constant speed.
+In physics, uniform circular motion describes the motion of a body traversing a circular path at a constant speed.
 Since the body describes circular motion, its distance from the axis of rotation remains constant at all times.
 Though the body's speed is constant, its velocity is not constant: velocity, a vector quantity, depends on both the body's speed and its direction of travel.
-This changing velocity indicates the presence of an acceleration; this centripetal acceleration is of constant magnitude and directed at all times towards the axis of rotation.
-This acceleration is, in turn, produced by a centripetal force which is also constant in magnitude and directed towards the axis of rotation.
+This changing velocity indicates the presence of an acceleration; this centripetal acceleration is of constant magnitude and directed at all times toward the axis of rotation.
+This acceleration is, in turn, produced by a centripetal force which is also constant in magnitude and directed toward the axis of rotation.

 In the case of rotation around a fixed axis of a rigid body that is not negligibly small compared to the radius of the path, each particle of the body describes a uniform circular motion with the same angular velocity, but with velocity and acceleration varying with the position with respect to the axis.

-Formulas
+Formula

 For motion in a circle of radius r, the circumference of the circle is C = 2πr.
 If the period for one rotation is T, the angular rate of rotation, also known as angular velocity, ω is: